 What is the Psychology Behind Improving Your Life?

-In terms of understanding the basic psychology involved with self improvement, understand that it revolves around how you process your thoughts.
-Allowing your thoughts to branch off into a void of negativity and doubt slows down your ability to make positive progress in all life endeavors.
+The basic psychology involved with self improvement revolves around how you process your thoughts.
+Allowing your thoughts to branch off into a void of negativity and doubt slows down your ability to make positive progress your life endeavors.

-Your ratio of positive thinking vs negative thinking is a key aspect to how you feel about yourself and what you believe is possible to achieve.
-A common piece of advice inside the self improvement community is to use positive affirmations to help move you from negative thinking patterns into positive thinking patterns.
+Your ratio of positive thinking vs negative thinking is a key aspect to how you feel about yourself.
+This also determines what you believe is possible to achieve.
+A common piece of advice inside the self improvement community is to use positive affirmations.
+This may help move you from negative thinking patterns into positive thinking patterns.

 Creating positive affirmations can be helpful.
-Unfortunately, saying something over and over doesn’t bring value to your life when you don’t truly believe that the statement is true.
+Unfortunately, saying something over and over won’t help, if you don’t truly believe that the statement is true.

 For example, it’s possible that you don’t believe deep down that you have the ability to accomplish everything you set out to do.
-When this is the case, your best avenue for achievement is to turn to more practical, scientific ways to bring about positive change.
+When this is the case, your best avenue for achievement is to turn to more practical and scientific ways to bring about positive change.

 One of these ways is called psychological cognitive restructuring.
-This technique takes a scientific approach to the psychology behind improving the quality of your life.
+This technique takes a scientific approach to the psychology of improving your life.

-The research that’s been done over the years regarding cognitive restructuring brought forth the similarity between how our minds process information and how computers process their programs.
+Years of research in cognitive restructuring revealed the similarity between how our minds process information and how computers process their programs.

 How Can Mindful Meditation Improve Your Life?